 But, not just in the gym.
 You have to work out your salvation.
 When we can embrace how much love God demonstrated for us by giving up his son in our place…when we can fully receive that love…then, we can turn our affections away from what distracts us, what tempts us, and towards Him who first loved us.

-He is the answer to all of our addictions not because he can help us have better willpower (though he can), but because his love is so big it can fill our heart so we have no room for any of our previous loves (like brownies).
+He is the answer to all of our addictions not because he can help us have better willpower (though he can), but because his love is so big it can fill our hearts so we have no room for any of our previous loves (like brownies).
 His love — if we can grasp it — leaves no room for anything inferior.